- Antique Satin

 - Panné Velvet

 - A lustrous, lightweight velvet fabric, in which the pile has been flattened in one direction.
-Has good stretch across the grain.
+It has a varied sheen and nap, and is usually stretch.
 Appropriate for tops and dresses.

 - Peau de Soie

-- A heavy twill weave drapeable satin fabric, made of silk or a manufactured fiber, and used for bridal gowns and eveningwear.
+- A heavy twill weave drapeable satin fabric, made of silk or a manufactured fiber.
+This satin features a more matte sheen than other satins, and also goes by the name of Matte Satin and Duchess Satin.

-- A medium-weight cotton or cotton blend fabric with a pebbly weave that looks almost like a check.
-Suitable for vests, jackets and fitted blouses.
-Also used in children’s clothes.
+- A medium-weight fabric with a pebbly texture that looks almost like a check.
+Can be knit or woven.

 - A lightweight, plain weave, fabric, made from cotton, rayon, or acetate, and characterized by a puckered striped effect, usually in the warp direction.
 The crinkled effect is created through the application of a caustic soda solution, which shrinks the fabric in the areas of the fabric where it is applied.
 Plissé is similar in appearance to seersucker.
 End-uses include dresses, shirtings, pajamas, and bedspreads.